 Trap 3: Dynamic routes never generated

-[slug].tsx (Next) or [slug].astro (Astro) need all routes enumerated at build time, or those URLs simply don’t exist in the SSG output.
+[slug].tsx (Next) or [slug].astro (Astro) need every route enumerated at build time, or those URLs simply don’t exist in the SSG output and will 404.

 Fix: